prashant1810/street-service-api/README.md

 # Street Geometry Service

 A REST API for managing streets, their geometry, and capacity data, using .NET, EF Core, and PostgreSQL.
-It supports adding points to street geometries and is designed for scalability with Docker and Kubernetes.

 ## Features
 - Create, delete, and update streets with their geometry and capacity.
 - Add points to street geometry dynamically.
-- Supports PostGIS for advanced geometry operations.
 - Dockerized for local and production environments.
 - Deployed using Kubernetes with 3 replicas for scalability.

 ## Getting Started

-### Prerequisites
-- .NET SDK 6.0+
-- Docker and Docker Compose
-- PostgreSQL

 ### Installation
 Clone the repository and navigate to the project directory: